 "After military sexual trauma I had no idea how to cope and nowhere to turn.
 The fellow vets at NVF gave me the much needed resources to function again."

-Founded in 1985, the National Veterans Foundation has served over 400,000 veterans through its Lifeline for Vets.
+Founded in 1985, the National Veterans Foundation has served over 450,000 Veterans through its Lifeline for Vets.

 Not every call we take is a suicide crisis call.
 But every call we take is a suicide prevention call.

-The stability that our transition services provides puts veterans on a different path than the one that ends with them taking their own lives.
+The stability that our transition services provide puts Veterans on a different path than the one that ends with them taking their own lives.